School of Social Work Anniversary Fellowship

 This award was established by Charlotte M. Kinlock, a 1981 graduate of the School and adjunct faculty member.
 The award provides financial assistance to a student in a field placement working with gay, lesbian, bisexual, and transgender issues and provides financial support to School-sponsored organizations and activities that promote an understanding of gay, lesbian, bisexual and transgender issues.

 This award was established by retired Professor Mary Fran Libassi and her husband Peter.
-The award provides financial support to a non-matriculated student enrolled in the School of Social Work’s STEP Program with demonstrated academic achievement and interest in applying to the full-time MSW program.
+The award provides financial support to a non-matriculated student enrolled in the non-degree program with demonstrated academic achievement and interest in applying to the full-time MSW program.

 This award was established by retired Professor Mary Fran Libassi and her husband Peter.
 The award is made to an outstanding student completing second year field placement at the Wheeler Clinic.